-The Revised Spanish Companies Act expressly provides for the use of share premium to increase share capital and does not stipulate any specific restrictions as to its use, provided that the Company's equity is not reduced to less than its share capital as a result of any distribution.
+The Revised Spanish Companies Act expressly provides for the use of share premium to increase share capital and does not stipulate any specific restrictions as to its use.

+This reserve is unrestricted provided that the Company's equity is not reduced to less than its share capital as a result of any distribution.

-On 25 April 2019, the distribution of dividends from the 2018 period against the share premium was approved for the amount of EUR 6,647 thousand, taking into account all issued shares.
+On 25 April 2019 the resolution was adopted to pay a return against the issue premium in the amount of EUR 6,647 thousand, taking into account all issued shares.